microsoft/charticulator.com/_docs/02_user_interaction.md

 <h3>Creating a Guide</h3>
+Chariculator has four default guides (Top, Bottom, Left, and Right), which are placed relative to the chart canvas using the Chart's Margin attribute values.
+Middle and Center guides are in the middle of Top & Bottom and Left & Right, respectively.

 You can create your own guides to facilitate the alignment of elements.
-To create a guide, click the desired guide (horizontal or vertical) in the *Toolbar* to activate it; subsequently clicking on the *Glyph Editor* or *Chart Canvas* will add the new guide.
+As a guide needs to be added at a specific location, to create a guide, you first need to click the desired guide (horizontal or vertical) in the *Toolbar* to activate it; subsequently clicking on the *Glyph Editor* or *Chart Canvas* will add the new guide.
+Your own guide can be placed relative to one of the four default guides.

 {% include image.html src="/images/docs/new-guide.png" width="400px" alt="New Guide" center="true" %}

+You can change the baseline for each guide and adjust its offset from the baseline.

+{% include image.html src="/images/docs/edit-guide.png" width="300px" alt="Edit Guide" center="true" %}

+On the other hand, the guide coordinator needs to be placed along a line.
+Therefore, you need to click the guide coordinator from the *Toolbar* to activate it and then drag within the *Glyph Editor* or *Chart Canvas*.

+{% include image.html src="/images/docs/new-guide-coordinator.png" width="400px" alt="New Guide Coordinator" center="true" %}

 <h3>Creating Links</h3>